 Applying principles of Zen to design » is something our technologically advanced society particularly loves.
 In addition to simplicity, minimalist Zen design benefits from concepts such as stillness, subtlety and naturalness, which help balance the design.

 Packaging informs consumers of what they can expect from a product and, when in-store shopping, it is usually the first visual and emotional interaction consumers will have with your product.
 This means it is essential to get the packaging right.

 Packaging trends are currently all about sustainability, focusing on resource-efficient, recyclable and biodegradable materials.
 The often deliberately unpolished look of sustainable packaging adds to its charm and makes it clear at first sight that recycled materials were used.

 Next to sustainable production, personal taste and preferences also flow into product design and packaging trends to cater to today’s consumers’ needs for personalisation, customisation and individual expression.

 And there we have it, our selection of top product design trends!
 Which trends do you like the most or wished you saw more of in your day-to-day life?
 How might they benefit you?
 Let us know your thoughts on the topic, we’d love to hear any insights!

 At PESCHKE, we continue to evolve and adapt.
 Be it design processes, further training or new technology: We like to share what we’ve learned.
 Want to be part of our journey?
-Simply subscribe to our newsletter.
+Subscribe to our newsletter to learn about trends, developments, open jobs and our services.
 We’d love to have you join us!

 Thank you for signing up!